Frequently Asked Questions

 What ages do you serve?

 CCS began predominately as a senior care company.
-Over the years our practice has expanded to include a younger population.
+Over the years Complete Care Strategies has expanded our practice to include a younger population.
 As we work with trust officers who manage Special Needs Trusts, the MS Society, or those facing cancer treatment, for example, our practice has shifted to encompass various populations.
 Currently, our clients range in age from 14 to 101.

 Can I hire your company for Care Management only?